Fraunhofer-AISEC/codyze/docs/Coko/rules.md

 ## Order Evaluator
 The `order` evaluator checks if functions related to an object are called in the correct order.
 It takes two arguments, the `baseNodes` and the order.
-The `baseNodes` are the function calls which are the start of the order.
+The `baseNodes` are the function calls that are the start of the order.
-Normally, this is either the constructor of a class or some kind of initialization function.
+Usually, this is either the constructor of a class or some kind of initialization function.

 To construct the order, Coko provides a [type-safe builder](index.md#type-safe-builders).
 Within the builder, the order is specified as a regular expression.

-The "alphabet" of the order regex are:
+The "alphabet" of the order regex is:

 - references to [functions that return an `Op`](modelling.md#functions) written as `<ClassName>::<FunctionName>` or `::<FunctionName>`
 - `Ops` themselves.

-If all calls to a modelled function should be considered for the order, please use the first option.
+If all calls to a modelled function should be considered for the order regardless of the specified signatures, please use the first option.
+When passing `Ops`, only functions that match the used signature and argument are considered valid.

 The builder provides a set of functions that allow you to add quantifiers to the regex or group them.